 When the clocks have gone forward and those evenings get longer, it's time to enjoy the great outdoors, and make use of those winter-neglected gardens.

 To make the most of your outside space this Spring and Summer, there are some tips and tricks to get your lawn looking its best.

-To kick off the Spring season and give your lawn the best chance of growing well, dress it in a compound fertiliser.
+To kick off the growing season and give your lawn the best chance of growing well, dress it in a compound fertiliser.
 Containing nitrogen, phosphate and potash, will supply most of the lawn’s requirements.
 It’s best to apply in early- or mid-April as the grass starts to grow, when the weather is mild and settled but showery, to help bed the fertiliser in.

 Over the winter and with inclement weather, the foundation of your grass may have sunk.
 To level the surface, we recommend Top Dressing it with a type of sharp or grit sand, available from builder’s merchants.
 Spread approximately 50% sand with 50% peat mixture over the lawn, brushing the surface so the grass isn’t smothered.
 This will help it recover and resettle after a hard hibernation!